how to use traincontrol to control training parameters

 Tuning parameter 'intercept' was held constant at a value of TRUE

-From the output we can see that the model was fit 5 times using a sample size of 8 observations each time.
+From the output we can see that the model was fit 5 times using a sample size of 8 observations each time (10 total observations partitioned into 5 folds of size 2, meaning 8 observations were used for training).

-Each time the model was then used to predict the values of the 2 observations that were held out and the following metrics were calculated each time:
+Each time, the model was then used to predict the values of the 2 observations that were held out.
+The primary performance metrics were calculated and averaged across the five runs:

 • RMSE: The root mean squared error.
 This measures the average difference between the predictions made by the model and the actual observations.
 The lower the RMSE, the more closely a model can predict the actual observations.